-- 1. attend school every day and be on time for every class. - 2. resolve differences with others in a positive way. - 3. remain drug, alcohol and tobacco free. - 4. follow school dress code. - 5. respect school property and the property of others. - 6. respect fellow students and all school staff members. - 7. comply with the standards of behavior for your classrooms, your school and your district.
+- 1. Attend school every day and be on time for every class. - 2.
+Resolve differences with others in a positive way. - 3.
+Remain drug, alcohol and tobacco free. - 4.
+Follow school dress code. - 5.
+Respect school property and the property of others. - 6.
+Respect fellow students and all school staff members. - 7.
+Comply with the standards of behavior for your classrooms, your school and your district. - 8.
+Take ownership of your learning and give your personal best. - 9.
+Request help or seek support academically or socio-economically if needed.